Talk It, Package It, Sell It! The Profit Ladder For Simple Audio Products

 The $27 Version

 The $27 version builds on the starter audio by adding practical support pieces.
 The buyer is no longer getting only the audio.
-They’re ALSO getting help using the audio.
+They’re getting help using the audio.

 The transcript helps buyers who like to skim, search, or review later.
 The checklist helps them take action without guessing what comes next.
 The worksheet helps them apply the lesson to their own topic, offer, or situation.